Percy Jackson & the Olympians: The Chalice of the Gods

+Wrath of the Triple Goddess

+Wrath of the Triple Goddess, the seventh installment in the series, was released on September 24, 2024.
+The book follows Percy, Annabeth, and Grover as they tackle the troubles of pet-sitting at the goddess Hecate's house.
+When a dangerous strawberry potion is left alone with Grover, the house gets destroyed and the pets escape.
+Will Percy and his crew find them before Hecate comes back?

 Supplementary works

 The Demigod Files

 The Demigod Files, also written by Rick Riordan, is the first companion book to the series.
 It was released February 10, 2009, featuring three short stories, interviews with the campers, puzzles and pictures.
 It is set between The Battle of the Labyrinth and The Last Olympian.
 The book received mixed reviews, with some reviewers criticizing the lack of substantial material and others commenting on the writing of the short stories.
-The stories are Percy Jackson and the Stolen Chariot, Percy Jackson and the Bronze Dragon, The Camper Interviews, and Percy Jackson and the Sword of Hades.
-At the end of the book, there are portraits on the characters of the series.
+The stories are "Percy Jackson and the Stolen Chariot", "Percy Jackson and the Bronze Dragon", "The Camper Interviews", and "Percy Jackson and the Sword of Hades".
+At the end of the book, there are portraits of the characters of the series.

+Percy Jackson's Greek Gods

+Percy Jackson's Greek Gods is a companion book to the series.
+It reads as a comprehensive guide to the different Greek gods.

 The Ultimate Guide

 The Ultimate Guide is a companion book, second to the series, released on January 19, 2010.
 This book has a magnetic cover and holographic character pictures that change into four different characters.
 Its 156 pages include trading cards, full-color diagrams, and maps.
 It also includes a dictionary of almost every monster Percy faces in the series, with pictures beside some, as well as various activities.
 The book tells of Percy Jackson's starting life as a half-blood, a tour of the Underworld by Nico di Angelo, the story of Sally Jackson's parents, and items used throughout the series.
 There is also a paperback version.